This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Empty the drainage bag when needed: The weight of a full drainage bag can pull on and hurt your stoma.
 Empty the drainage bag every 3 to 6 hours or when it is ½ to ⅔ full.

-- Clean and change the drainage bag as directed: Ask your primary healthcare provider how often you should change the drainage bag.
+- Clean and change the drainage bag as directed: Ask your healthcare provider how often you should change the drainage bag.
 You may buy a special solution to clean the drainage bag, or you may make a solution with household bleach or vinegar and tap water.
 Wear medical gloves if you must disconnect the tubing.
 Do not allow the end of the catheter or tubing to touch anything.
 Clean the ends with a new alcohol pad or as directed before you reconnect them.

 Prevent catheter and stoma problems:

-- Stoma site care: Clean the skin around your stoma every day or as directed by your primary healthcare provider.
+- Stoma site care: Clean the skin around your stoma every day or as directed by your healthcare provider.
 Keep the area clean and dry to prevent skin problems.
 Look for redness, skin injuries, red spots, drainage, and swelling.
-Report any skin changes to your primary healthcare provider.
+Report any skin changes to your healthcare provider.

 - Know how far to insert your new catheter: Know how far to insert the new catheter to prevent it from being in the stoma or urethra.
 Check the catheter position if you have discomfort or pain when you fill the catheter balloon.

-- Prevent stoma damage or loss of stoma: Tell your primary healthcare provider if you have problems removing a catheter.
+- Prevent stoma damage or loss of stoma: Tell your healthcare provider if you have problems removing a catheter.
 A catheter that does not come out easily can damage your stoma and increases your risk for infection.
 You may need a different type of catheter.
 Your stoma can start to close off quickly if you wait longer than 5 to 10 minutes to insert a new one.
 Make sure you always have enough supplies to be able to change your catheter.
 Always keep an extra catheter with you.
-Caregivers may be able to save your stoma if you seek care immediately .
+Healthcare providers may be able to save your stoma if you seek care immediately .

 - Prevent blockage of catheter or tubing: Signs that your catheter or tubing is blocked or kinked include urine leaking from your stoma or urethra or urine not draining at all.
 Your risk for infection increases if the tube is blocked.
 Keep the tubing in a straight line when you hang your drainage bag to prevent it from getting blocked.